Supporting a friend after someone dies from suicide

 Learn about the grieving process

 There’s a chance you may not have had experienced a death before.
-If this is the case, learn about what the different stages of grief are and the emotions that go along with them.
+If this is the case, learn about the different stages of grief and the emotions that go along with them.

 However, when someone is grieving as a result of a suicide, there are certain emotions to especially be aware of.